The Science of Boredom: Why Your Brain Needs Idle Time

 If you can’t remember, you’re not alone.
 We’ve engineered boredom out of existence.
 Every elevator ride, every checkout line, every moment of silence gets filled with a glance at our phones.
 We treat empty moments like emergencies—gaps to be plugged as quickly as possible.

 But what if boredom isn’t the enemy?
-What if it’s exactly what your overstimulated brain needs?
-The science is clear: your brain needs idle time to function at its best.
+What if some unstimulated time is exactly what your overstimulated brain needs?
+Research on mind-wandering, creativity, and rest suggests that idle time can support useful mental work.

 Boredom Is a Signal, Not a Problem